Evaluation of Audio Compression Codecs: Conclusions

 \section{Conclusions}

-We evaluated several of the most common audio-compression codecs providing insights in how audio compression techniques affect sonic perceptual quality of digital music.
-Our tests indicate that lossy audio-compression codecs do provide better compression performance than lossless audio compression codecs.
+We evaluated several of the most common audio-compression codecs providing insights in how audio-compression techniques affect sonic perceptual quality of digital music.
+As expected, our tests indicate that lossy audio-compression codecs do provide better compression performance than lossless audio-compression codecs.
 This stems mainly from the fact that lossy audio-compression algorithms sacrifice aural perceptual quality for higher compression speeds and lower final storage size.
 However, the Vorbis audio codec emerged as the exception to this rule.
-It exhibits acceptable compression efficiency when compared to its competitors while at the same time achieving perceptual quality nearly imperceptibly different compared to respective uncompressed digital-audio signal.
+It exhibits acceptable compression efficiency when compared to its competitors while at the same time achieving perceptual quality nearly imperceptibly distinguishable compared to the respective uncompressed digital-audio signal.
 Finally, if storage size is not a concern, lossless audio-compression codecs such as FLAC will be provider better aural perceptual quality in reproducing the original audio signal.

-We also evaluated RVQGAN, an AI-based audio compression scheme.
-While RVQGAN's codec performance in speed and size was impressive, its perceptual quality is severely lacking.
-We are sure to see more advancement in this field, especially improving the perceptual quality of future AI-driven audio compression codec developments.
+We also evaluated RVQGAN, a machine-learning based audio compression scheme.
+While RVQGAN's codec performance in encoding speed and final storage size was impressive, its aural perceptual quality is severely lacking.
+We are sure to see more advancement in this field, especially improving the perceptual quality of future AI-driven audio-compression codec developments.

-Our evaluation strengthens our argument that, when choosing a digital audio compression codec, focus should not only be on the audio compression performance.
+Our evaluation strengthens our argument that, when choosing a digital-audio compression codec, not only audio-compression performance should be a focus.
 Users should also consider the perceptual quality of the encoded audio signal to ensure the best possible listening experience.
-We compliment Vorbis as an excellent lossy audio-compression codec also able to maintain high-fidelity perceptual quality.
+We compliment Vorbis as an excellent lossy audio-compression codec, which is also able to maintain high-fidelity perceptual quality.
 The demonstrated consistency between objective evaluation metrics, \ie vasic PEAQ, advanced PEAQ, and the 2f model, and established MUSHRA behavior provides further evidence that objective perceptual modeling can serve as a robust foundation for audio-codec evaluation without reliance on extensive listening panels.